Frühlingsarbeit im Garten

 • Keep an eye on soil moisture

-• Supplement nutrients in a targeted and moderate manner, if necessary.
+• Supplement nutrients specifically and moderately, if necessary

 A structurally strong soil with active soil life provides many nutrients independently and evenly.

-Spring work in the garden doesn't mean doing as much as possible – it means doing the right thing at the right time .
+Spring work in the garden does not mean doing as much as possible – but doing the right thing at the right time.

-Those who focus on structure, balance and soil life now lay the foundation for a calm, healthy garden development well into the summer.
+Those who focus on structure, balance, and soil life now lay the foundation for a calm, healthy garden development through the summer.

 Leave a comment